dkalisch/smclhd2016/README.md

-# Complexity
+# SMC LHD 2016
-This is the Webpage for the CompleXity: Technology for Complex Urban System symposium
+This is the web page for the Saint Mary's College of California Local Hack Day.